 How Salesforce grew its reputation

 - Guerilla marketing: Salesforce broke into the scene by leading creative events that created a reason for the media to report on them.
-Rather than trying to promote themselves in the traditional sense, Salesforce created news that landed them in the media.
+Rather than trying to promote themselves in the traditional sense, Salesforce made news that landed them in the media.

-- Social responsibility: Today’s consumers have high expectations when it comes to social responsibility and they are more likely to support brands that hold commitments to improve society.
+- Social responsibility: Today’s consumers have high expectations when it comes to social responsibility, and they are more likely to support brands that hold commitments to improve society.

 Volkswagen survived its emissions scandal

-Let's take a look at Volkswagen's big emissions scandal in late 2015.
+Let’s take a look at Volkswagen’s big emissions scandal in late 2015.
 The brand took a reputational beating when the EPA discovered Volkswagen was manipulating its emissions tests.
-Volkswagen admitted to the intentional manipulation and, as a result, lost stakeholder trust, plummeted in the stock market, and was faced with numerous lawsuits.
+Volkswagen admitted to the intentional manipulation and, as a result, lost stakeholder trust, plummeted in the stock market, and faced numerous lawsuits.
 All of this put a huge dent in its reputation.

 Following the emissions scandal, Volkswagen put an intensive recovery plan into motion.
 After aggressive rebuilding, the brand is still very successful today.
 If a scandal like this had happened to a smaller brand with less loyal customers, it may have been enough to sink them for good.